AhmedMosleh/Embedded-Exercises/1-C-Programming/README.md

 # C Programming Exercises

-This repository contains my solutions to various C programming exercises.
+This repository contains exercises and solutions for various C programming topics, including:

+- C basics
+- Arrays
+- Functions
+- Structs
+- Pointers

 I use this repository as a place to practice my programming skills and to improve my understanding of the C programming language.

 ## Getting Started